cferdinandi/adventure/content/adventures/escape-from-the-volcano.md

 ## Game Master Tips

 - If you want to make the campaign more difficult or longer, you can have Lorak the Sorcerer awaken the volcano before the players have a chance to stop them.
 This will create an additional side-campaign: stopping the volcano from destroying the village.

-## Questions

-- What have they heard about Lorak the Sorcerer?
-- What gift (or curse) does the child possess?
-- How does the sorcerer awaken the volcano?
-- Why does sorcerer want to awaken the volcano?